StackVista/stackstate-docs/configure/security/authentication/oidc.md

 Follow the steps below to configure StackState to authenticate using OIDC:

-1. Add details of the OIDC authentication provider to `application_stackstate.conf` - see the example above.
+1. In `application_stackstate.conf` - add details of the OIDC authentication provider (see the example above).
 This should replace the existing `authentication` section that is nested in `stackstate.api`:
     - **clientId** - The ID of the [OIDC client you created for StackState](#configure-oidc-provider).
     - **secret** - The secret for the [OIDC client you created for StackState](#configure-oidc-provider)
     - **discoveryUri** - URI that can be used to discover the OIDC provider.
 Normally also documented or returned when creating the client in the OIDC provider.